vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 lead to huge `diff`s later on and a lot of potentially redundant commits.
 It is also easier to have our tests be _read-only_.

-This step executes quickly.
+The source code formatting check finishes quickly.
 Next we make sure that we can build our project.
 This is as simple as running the `v .` command.
 This will build the project fast.
 If you plan to distribute the built executable, it is recommended to use `v -prod .` to generate an optimised executable, which takes slightly longer.
-A suggestion is to generate optimised builds when a tag is pushed.
+You can also choose to generate optimised `-prod` builds, only when a tag is pushed, instead of on each commit or Pull Request.

 Finally, we run the unit tests (if any) to make sure that we have not regressed, in the form of failing tests.
 V's in-built testing framework